WAVM/WAVM/README.md

 After it has constructed the AST, it will convert it to LLVM IR, and feed that to LLVM's MCJIT to generate executable machine code, and call it!

 The generated code should be unable to access any memory outside of the addresses allocated to it.
-The VM reserves 4GB of addresses at startup for the VM, and only allows access to 32-bit addresses within that 4GB.
-WebAssembly will soon support 64-bit addresses, and I expect to support that by reserving most of the process's virtual address space for VM memory, and generating code to mask VM addresses to this subset of the virtual address space.
+The VM reserves 4TB of addresses at startup for the VM, and masks addresses to be within those 4TBs.

 # License